Skip to main content

 We use the five risk profiles (mentioned above) and asset allocations developed by Tim Farrelly.
 Tim Farrelly brings a unique combination of analytics, understanding of financial markets, knowledge of capital market history and insight into the practical requirements of asset allocations for financial planners' clients.

-Research Article Count: 9
+Research Article Count: 11

-New Investment Opportunities Article Count: 2
+New Investment Opportunities Article Count: 1

 We offer a range of investment opportunities to investors.
-We strongly encourage you to contacts us by email at admin@bayfinancialpartners.co.nz or by phone on 07 578 3863 and arrange a meeting to determine the investments most appropriate for you.
+We strongly encourage you to contact us by email at admin@bayfinancialpartners.co.nz or by phone on 07 578 3863 and arrange a meeting to determine the investments most appropriate for you.

 However if you know what you want and just want access to the relevant documentation we will provide links to some of the most popular investments below.